Mercenary Character Unit

 - Snipe, and Dead Eye affects both nets and slug guns.

-- Captain Jonas Murdoch - Go To Ground and Assault between them are exactly what the doctor ordered for the Devil Dogs
+- Captain Jonas Murdoch - Go To Ground and Assault between them are exactly what the doctor ordered for the Devil Dogs.
+They are tailor made to be in Cygnar with Jonas where they can get Snipe and Deadeye with assault and protection from blasts.

 - The High Reclaimer and an Attendant Priest get their knockdown into interesting places; from 4" away that knockdown net physically can't miss.